 Maybe going from slavery to equality was harder than we, as a nation, anticipated.

 Then, as God would have it, a friend of mine, who happens to be black, started a dialogue about race with my me and my husband.
 This was my first experience in the dialectic level of learning about race.
 Dimitri allowed us to ask stupid questions without taking offense.
 He offered grace whether I said, “Black” or “African-American.”
 He gave us access to his life experiences and let us hear how it affected him.
 He told us of the time he walked hand and hand down the street with his wife,who happens to be white, only to hear profane racial slurs yelled at both of them.
 This was not hundreds of years ago.
 This was not decades ago.
 This was today.
 Then he asked if we had ever heard the stereotype that black people can’t swim.
 I had.
 In fact, I have recently learned that black children are 3 times more likely to drown.
 He asked me if I knew why.
 I admitted I had never thought about it.
-So he educated me.
 He told me that his dad was a kid in the 50’s.
-His dad wasn’t allowed in the public pools.
-So he never learned to swim.
-When recreational swimming became the thing to do and everyone else was learning how to swim we had a portion of the population who weren’t allowed to participate.
+A black man his dads age in America wasn’t allowed in the public pools.
+So that dad would never learn to swim.
+That’s right.
+When recreational swimming became the thing to do and everyone else was learning how to swim, we had a whole portion of the population who weren’t allowed to participate, which meant generations after generation couldn’t learn to swim from their parents like I did.
 This is not 300 years ago.
 This is not somebody that is long gone.
 This is somebody that is walking around today that has vivid memories.
 Not only do they have the emotional pain of such systematic rejection, but they also have the physical consequences of not being able to teach your child a summertime rite of passage.
 I never thought about that.
 We certainly didn’t agree on everything, but the conversation was considerate and the tone friendly.

 This journey of questions started a couple years ago.
 But over the last year these issues have been regularly thrust into the headlines.
 And we as the body of Christ have a choice to make.
 We have the option of admitting we have a lot to learn on either side of this issue.
 Or we can keep ignoring the pain and dissension in hopes that it will go away.